How to Train a Dominant Dog: 8 Powerful Training Strategies

 Circling allows them to size up the competition, anticipate movements, and potentially find an advantage in a confrontation.

-A dog who circles around strategizes on how he can completely cement his position as the alpha.
+A dog who circles around strategizes on how they can completely cement their position as the leader.

 Attacking Forward